fathzer/docker-mail-service/README.md

     - TLS (This is the default) to use TLS encryption.
     - SSL to use SSL encryption.
 - PORT (optional): The port to use.
 By default, it depends on the encryption (25, 587 or 465).
-- AUTHORIZED_DEST (optional): A comma separated list of recipient emails that will be accepted be the service.
+- AUTHORIZED_DEST (optional): A comma separated list of recipient emails that will be accepted by the service.
 This allows you to prevent an attacker from using your service to send junk emails to anybody.
 If this variable is not defined, all recipients are authorized.
 - JAVA_OPTS: command line options passed to the java virtual machine.
 It is typically used to set the memory size (example -e "JAVA_OPTS=-Xmx128m").